 Why rent a car for your trip?

 Visiting these places by public transportation is possible but it often takes a very long time, compared to getting there by car.
-If you plan on visiting multiple places in Mexico’s Yucatan Peninsula, and exploring less visited destinations, renting a car is the BEST option.
+If you plan on to explore less visited destinations, renting a car is the BEST option.

 I think that places like Izamal, a small town painted in yellow are worth a stop because it is incredibly photogenic and full of history.
-Located in the heart of the Yucatán Peninsula, it’s one of those places that make renting a car totally worth it.
+Located in the heart of the Yucatán, it’s one of those places that make renting a car totally worth it.